Tierran/Ironclaw2E-FoundryVTT-System/README.md

 </details>

 If the special bonus applies, it's applied where relevant, with the bonus depending on the effect configuration.

 <details>
 <summary>List of effect configuration fields</summary>

  - **Bonus Sources**: List of special additions on the bonus.
 "Armor" adds the worn armors with the bonus, "Shield" adds the equipped shield, "Guard" or "Aim" adds the guarding or aiming bonus if the actor has the respective condition, and "Guard-always" or "Aim-always" adds the guarding or aiming bonus whether or not the actor has the condition.
  - **Bonus Stats**: List of stats (traits and/or skills) to add with the bonus as pre-checked.
 If empty, the bonus uses its gift's stats.
+A dash "-" will make the special skip the bonus stats entirely and not use anything.
  - **Bonus Dice**: Dice to add with the bonus as an extra field.
 If empty, the bonus uses its gift's dice.
+A dash "-" will make the special skip the bonus dice entirely and not use anything.
- - **Replaces the Base Guarding Bonus**: Whether the bonus to Guarding replaces or adds to the Guarding dice.
+ - **Replaces the Base Bonus**: Whether the bonus to Guarding/Aiming replaces or adds to the Guarding/Aiming dice.
  - **Bonus Stride/Dash/Run**: The amount of respective movement capability to add to the actor.
  - **Change From/To**: List of stats to change from and what to change them to.
 Both fields must have the same number of stats or the system will ignore it.
  - **Encumbrance Bonus**: The bonus added to the carrying capacity of the actor.
 Note that this bonus should be for the "None" encumbrance limit, the system will multiply it accordingly for the higher limits.